recessive dystrophic epidermolysis bullosa

 repositioning TEE703 - 1482

 Acid ceramidase deficiency

-Ceramidease (acid) is a lysosomal enzyme involved in the recycling and catabolism of ceramides.
-Its deficiency leads to an accumulation of ceramides in the lysosome and other organelles and disrupts cell metabolism (ORPHA:333 and 2590).
-Proximal spinal muscular atrophy syndrome-progressive myoclonic epilepsia or SMA-PME is a manifestation of ceramidease deficiency affecting only about ten patients.
-It is an ultra-rare disease.
-Farber’s disease, which has more severe and early symptoms, affects a few more patients.
+Ceramidase (acid) is a lysosomal enzyme involved in the recycling and catabolism of ceramides.
+Its deficiency results in the accumulation of ceramides in the lysosome and other organelles and disrupts the metabolism of cells (ORPHA: 333 and 2590).
+Proximal spinal muscular atrophy-progressive myoclonic epilepsy or SMA-PME syndrome is a manifestation of ceramidase deficiency affecting only about ten patients.
+This is an ultra-rare disease.
+Farber’s disease, whose symptoms are more severe and early, affect a few more patients.